-Type of Policy: PCOB Operating Procedures Policy No. PCOB-14 Subject: POWERS AND DUTIES Approval: City County Resolution, as required per Va.
-Code § 9.1-601(D) Approval Date: DRAFT Effective Date:
+Type of Policy: PCOB Operating Procedures Policy No. PCOB-14

+Subject: POWERS AND DUTIES

+Approval: City County ResolutionBy Vote of City Council, Approval Date: DRAFT

+as required per Va.
+Code § 9.1-601(D)

+Effective Date:

 The purpose of this Operating Procedure is to set forth the process and procedures by which the Board may exercise its authority granted under Charlottesville City Code, Chapter 2, Article XVI, § 2-462 (the "Ordinance"), as enabled by Code of Virginia § 9.1-601(C)(4) (referred to as "Audits" or "the Audit Function").